About Mary Eaton

 Mary Eaton has extensive experience in complex commercial litigation, with a focus on securities class actions, shareholder derivative claims and other complex business disputes.
 Mary regularly represents issuers, boards of directors, board committees and senior management across a broad spectrum of industries (including financial services, private equity, asset management and technology) in a wide variety of disputes in federal and state courts across the country.
 In addition to her substantial trial experience, Mary regularly counsels clients on litigation avoidance and corporate governance matters.

-Among her many accolades, Mary is perennially ranked among leading litigators by Chambers USA, Legal 500 US and Best Lawyers in America.
+Among her many accolades, Mary is perennially ranked among leading litigators by Chambers USA, Benchmark Litigation, Lawdragon, Crain's New York Business, Legal 500 US and Best Lawyers in America.
 In 2019, the American Bar Association awarded Mary the Stonewall Award for her contributions to the advancement of LGBT individuals and issues.

 Securities litigation and enforcement

 Mary represents issuers, underwriters, officers and directors in private securities litigation and in enforcement and examination proceedings before the SEC and other regulators.

 Mary has extensive experience in shareholder derivative matters, representing boards of directors, demand committees, issuers and senior management in connection with shareholder demands and claims of all sorts.

 Mary’s ability to distill and simplify the critical issues has enabled her to successfully represent clients across a broad array of industries in litigations of all types, securing favorable verdicts and settlements for her clients.
 As a result, Mary is regularly called upon to represent clients in a wide range of complex disputes, including rep and warranty, earn-out and other M&A disputes, corporate control contests, confidentiality and disclosure litigation, and contract and business tort claims.